coldshrine/study-notes/talks/8-lines-of-code.md

 We are not usign any of the tools, we can just pass this function around.

 **Understand the problem a tool or idea solves well.**

+Make your tools redundant.
+Can I change my problem to avoid having that?

+You should feel pain while passing tons of dependencies across many levels, tools hide problems.
+They mask problems.